Adityasr30/pyspark-notes/README.md

     - spark.default.parallelism (default: Total no. of CPU cores)
     - spark.sql.files.maxPartitionBytes (default: 128 MB)
     - spark.sql.files.openCostInBytes (default: 4 MB)
-- Number of partition calculation:
+- Number of partitions calculation:
     - total_bytes = Sum of sizes of all data files + (No. of files * openCostInBytes)
     - bytesPerCore = total_bytes / default.parallelism
     - maxSplitBytes = Minimum(maxPartitionBytes, Maximum(bytesPerCore, openCostInBytes))
     - num_partitions = total_bytes / maxSplitBytes
 - Example​:
-    - 2 csv files of 62 MB each​
+    - 2 CSV files of 62 MB each​
     - total_bytes = (2 * 62 * 1024 * 1024) + (2 * 4 * 1024 * 1024) = 138412032​
     - bytesPerCore = 138412032 / 7 = 19773147​
     - maxSplitBytes = Minimum(134217728, Maximum(19,773,147, 4,194,304)) = 19773147​
     - num_partitions = 138412032 / 19773147 = 6.49

 ## Explain broadcast join.
-- Used when size of one dataset is smaller than the other.
+- Used when the size of one dataset is smaller than the other.
 - Used to optimize the join process.
 Steps:
-- One dataset, known as broadcast or small dataset is small enought to firt entirely in memory.
+- One dataset, known as the broadcast or small dataset, is small enough to fit entirely in memory.
-- The other dataset, known as non-broadcast or large dataset is comparatively larger in size.
+- The other dataset, known as the non-broadcast or large dataset, is comparatively larger in size.
-- Smaller dataset is broadcasted or replicated to all worker nodes.
+- A smaller dataset is broadcast or replicated to all worker nodes.
-- Each worker node performs the join locally by combining the local copy of small dataset with corresponding partition of the large dataset.
+- Each worker node performs the join locally by combining the local copy of the small dataset with the corresponding partition of the large dataset.
 - Results from each worker node are combined to produce the final result of the join operation.
 - Advantages:
    - Reduced data shuffling
-   - Local join excecution
+   - Local join execution

 ## Difference between bucketing and partitionBy.
 - Partitioning divides data into separate directories or files based on specific column values, while bucketing distributes data into fixed-size buckets based on a hash function applied to specific column(s).